 What is the cap for soft tissue injury compensation claims in Alberta?

-The Superintendent of Insurance, Nilam Jetha, has announced the 2018 soft tissue (minor injury) cap amount.
+The Superintendent of Insurance, Darren Hedley, has announced the 2019 soft tissue (minor injury) cap amount.
 Since 2004, minor soft tissue injuries, including minor sprains and strains, have been limited by the government.
-In 2004 the minor injury cap was $4,000 and that has moved up due to inflation to $5,080 in 2018, a 1.2% increase from 2017.
+In 2004 the minor injury cap was $4,000 and that has moved up due to inflation to $5,296 in 2020, a 1.8% increase from 2019.

 Before 2004 a less severe injury that lasted 3- 6 months may have been worth anywhere from $5,000 – $15,000 for the pain and suffering.
 Since that time, the minor injury cap puts a limit on these less severe injuries and is set each year by the government.
 Continue reading